adityaeputra/Blacklist_Database/README.md

 ---

-This app is created by Aditya Eka Putra / [@adityaeputra](https://github.com/adityaeputra).
-You can reach me through GitHub, LinkedIn, or other social platforms.
+*This app is created by Aditya Eka Putra.
+You can reach me through [GitHub](https://github.com/adityaeputra) or [Linkedin](https://www.linkedin.com/in/adityaeputra/).*